easybuilders/easybuild-tutorial/docs/jsc/slides.md

 ### Jülich Supercomputing Centre
 @ul[list-spaced-bullets]
 * JSC is a German supercomputing centre since 1987
-  * About 200 experts and contacts for all aspects of supercomputing and simulation sciences
+    * About 200 experts for all aspects of supercomputing and simulation sciences
 * 3 primary systems at the moment
     * JUWELS - modular supercomputing architecture, will reach 70 petaflops in 2020
     * JURECA - CPU, GPU and KNL.
 To be replaced by successor in 2020
     * JUWELS - AMD, V100 GPU.
 Geared towards interactive workflows and community services
 @ulend

 ---?image=docs/img/jsc.jpg&position=right&size=15% auto